NavigoLearn/RoadmapsMarkdown/backend/Backend Developement.md

         - 1.DB Common Backend Technologies
           - A list of things that are commonly used in backend development.
 And most of what you'll be learning in this roadmap.
           - Languages & Frameworks
-            - Be it Express, Django or any other framework the easiest way to get started with backend development is to use a framework.
+            - Be it Express, Django or any other framework, the easiest way to get started with backend development is to use a framework.
 Frameworks are a collection of libraries and tools that make it easier to build applications by abstracting away the complexity of the underlying technologies.
           - Databases & ORMs
             - Databases are used to store data.
 There are many different types of databases, but the most common ones are relational databases like MySQL, PostgreSQL, etc. and NoSQL databases like MongoDB, Redis, etc. ORMs are used to interact with databases.
 They allow you to write code instead of SQL queries to interact with the database.
           - APIs & communication Protocols